hangle/Script/script.md

     c=&lt;next List element&gt;
     c  match {
         case nf: NextFileCmd=&gt;        Link.append(parent, nf)
         case ft: NotecardTaskCmd=&gt;    Link.append(parent,nf)
         case cs: CardSetCmd=&gt;         Link.append(parent, cs)
                                       cardSet=cs
         case _=&gt;cardSet.attach(c)
 </code></pre>

 <p>When a parent does not “recognize” an object as its child, then  <next List element> <br />
 passed the object off  to another parent class type.
 In the example, CardSet.attach(c) <br />
 is invoked.
 The other parent class have similar code.
 In the case of an EditCmd <br />
-object,  it  passes through three parent types before it is “recognized” by its parent, <br />
+object,  it  passes through three parent types before it is delivered to its parent, <br />
 i.e., BoxFieldCmd.   </p>

 <p>The translation of physical addresses to symbolic addresses is handled by the method <br />